 Tue, Jan 22

-Marysville voters approve funding for new Police, jail facility
+Marysville voters approve funding for new Public Safety Building

-In the August 2018 primary election, voters in Marysville approved a .01% sales tax (one-tenth of one percent, or 10 cents on a $100 purchase) to construct a new Police Services Building including city jail.
+In the August 2018 primary election, voters in Marysville approved a sales tax increase of .1% (one-tenth of one percent, or 10 cents on a $100 purchase, effective Jan.
+1, 2019) to construct a new Public Safety Building for Police, Jail and Municipal Court.
 Planning is now underway.